tksaha/motif-finding/README.md

 make
 ```

-You can run the code in following way:
+You can run the code in following way (In this version -undir should always be 1):

 ```
 ./executablename -d [fileName] -i 100000 [iteration no] -s 4 [size] -q 1000 [queue size] -undir 1 [always expect undir 1]